aiusquare/yotouch/README.md

 ### ✔ Proof-of-Residence (PoR) for local governance

-YoTouch introduces digital identity where formal systems are weak — but without excluding existing national systems.
+YoTouch introduces digital identity and Address proof where formal systems are weak — but without excluding existing national systems.

 ---